gnmerritt/coinbot/README.md

 I have the bot processing (`update tick`) every 10 mins and displaying account info and strengths a couple times per day.
 All logging and error handling goes to a slack channel.

+### google sheet dashboard

+If you'd like, you can set up the bot to periodically send its balance up to a google doc.
+The code to power the web handler lives in `sheets/`

 ## actually trading

    * give your API key permission to make market trades